Elefor Massage Gun Review

 However, from our experience, we don’t expect it to last for long, and long-term customer service could be an issue since the company only seems to exist on Amazon.

-But, we’ve read other reviews at Amazon (you can check them here) suggesting they’ve been responsive thus far.
+However, we’ve read other reviews at Amazon (you can check them here) that suggest they’ve been responsive thus far.

 What about the price and warranty of the Elefor massage gun?

-It’s a very cheap device, at the time of publishing this review it’s priced at around $40 on Amazon.
+It’s a very cheap massage gun; at the time of publishing this review, it’s priced at around $40 on Amazon.
 Check out the current price here.

-While one might say “you get what you pay for,” we know that there are devices in the $50-$70 range that perform much better.
+While one might say, “You get what you pay for,” we know that percussion massagers in the $50 to $70 range perform much better.
 So, is it worth it?
-Not really, if you’re looking for a deep tissue massage.
+Not really if you’re looking for a deep tissue massage.

-Unfortunately, we don’t know anything about the warranty for this device, which is typical for cheaper brands.
+Unfortunately, we know nothing about this device’s warranty, which is typical for cheap massage gun brands.

 Best Alternatives – These Offer a Better Bang for the Buck

-If you’re in the market for a massage gun and considering the Elefor, we highly recommend taking a look at the Urikar Pro 2.
+If you’re in the market for a massage gun and considering the Elefor, we highly recommend the Bob and Brad C2.

 It’s one of the better deals available right now, and for good reason.

-With the URIKAR02 code, you will only pay $62.9, which is a bit more expensive than the Elefor but still an excellent value for what you get.
+When you tick the Amazon coupon, you will pay only $69.9 and sometimes less if there is an additional discount.
+This is a bit more expensive than the Elefor, but it is still an excellent value for what you get.
 Buy it here.

-Plus, it comes with a one-year warranty, which is much better than the unknown warranty of the Elefor.
-Overall, the Urikar Pro 2 is a much better option if you want a powerful massage gun that delivers deep hits and has extra features like heated massage therapy.
+It also has a two-year warranty, which is much better than Elefor’s unknown warranty.
+Overall, the Bob and Brad C2 is a much better option if you want a powerful massage gun that you can use to relax with massage.

 renpho r3 percussion-massager